TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 8/Song of Solomon 8.6.md

 ---

-Set me as a seal upon thy heart, As a seal upon thine arm: For love is strong as death; Jealousy is cruel as Sheol; The flashes thereof are flashes of fire, A very flame of Jehovah.
+Set me as a seal on your heart, as a seal on your arm; for love is strong as death.
+Jealousy is as cruel as Sheol.
+Its flashes are flashes of fire, a very flame of Yahweh.